-COVID-19 UPDATEDue to our unprecedented global Pandemic and the majority of communities being on “Shelter in Place Orders," BFS suppliers are in varying states of production.
-However as of right now shipping for multiple vendors is delayed indefinitely!
+Due to our unprecedented global Pandemic, BFS suppliers are in varying states of production.
+However as of right now multiple products are delayed indefinitely!

-BFS is working closely with all parties to keep updated on the constantly changing circumstances while respecting the health and safety concerns of all involved.
+BFS is working closely with all parties to keep updated on the constantly changing circumstances while respecting health and safety concerns.

-We will continue to maintain contact with our customers on shipping lead times and products available on orders placed.
+We maintain contact with our customers on shipping lead times and product availability on orders placed.
 Thank you for your understanding and patience.
-We sincerely appreciate your business!

 Need assistance with your order?
 Please call 800-628-9737